Cantaloupe Nutrition, Benefits, How to Add to Diet and Side Effects

 Cantaloupe nutrition - Dr. Axe

-They can help prevent oxidative stress plus a wide range of inflammatory diseases that are prevalent in the U.S. and other Western nations today.
+They can help prevent oxidative stress plus a wide range of inflammatory diseases that are prevalent in the U.S. and other Western nations today, and that’s not all.
+Keep reading to learn about cantaloupe nutrition facts, benefits and how to use this tasty fruit.

 Among other nutrients, cantaloupe nutrition contains two special, protective phytonutrients: carotenoids and cucurbitacins.
 These are two types of powerful antioxidants that have been linked with the prevention of diseases, including cancer, cardiovascular and neurodegenerative disorders.
 They also help stop free radical damage within the body and slow the aging process.